siddhartha-kar/tcga-imputation/README.md

-# TCGA germline genotype imputation workflow
+# TCGA germline genotype imputation recipe

 ### **notes**

 ---

-This workflow applies to TCGA single cancer data sets though it could easily be extended to the pan-cancer data set.
+This recipe applies to TCGA single cancer data sets though it could easily be extended to the pan-cancer data set.
 The steps are presented in order and maintaining this order is usually important.

 ### **manifest file**